Tinea Capitis (Scalp Ringworm)

 • Sometimes a Wood light examination and sometimes culture

-Tinea capitis is diagnosed by clinical appearance and by potassium hydroxide wet mount of plucked hairs or of hairs and scale obtained by scraping or brushing.
+Tinea capitis is suspected based on its characteristic clinical appearance.
+The diagnosis is established by potassium hydroxide wet mount of plucked hairs or of hairs and scale obtained by scraping or brushing.
 Spore size and appearance inside (endothrix) or outside (ectothrix) the hair shaft distinguish organisms and can help guide treatment.

-Blue-green fluorescence during a Wood light examination is diagnostic for infection with M. canis and M. audouinii and can distinguish tinea from erythrasma.
+Blue-green fluorescence during a Wood light examination is also diagnostic for infection with M. canis and M. audouinii and can distinguish tinea from erythrasma.
+T. tonsurans infections do not fluoresce on Wood light examination.

 Pearls & Pitfalls